 Application Review for Completeness

 Within thirty (30) days of the RFP response deadline, the designated IE will review the application for completeness and validate whether the application contains sufficient information to conduct an evaluation and selection of a developer for the given project.
 The IE will inform the applicant(s) by e-mail whether the application is complete or whether additional information is required.
 An Eligible Developer that is notified that an application does not include all the necessary information will have fourteen (14) days from the date of such notification to submit the requested information.
 Any application that does not include all the necessary data and information at the expiration of the fourteen (14) day period will not be further considered in the process.

+Changes to an Application

+No changes to the Project Sponsor Application will be permitted following the closing of the RFP response window.
+In the event of a material change in a project sponsor’s proposal (e.g. a change in the business structure of the Eligible Developer or its partnership with another developer, or in the team the project sponsor has proposed to develop the project) the project sponsor shall notify the IE of the change.
+The IE will determine whether the proposal may still be considered as a result of the change, or if the change will disqualify the proposal from further consideration in the evaluation process.

 Proposal Evaluations

-Project sponsor applications will be evaluated by the IE selected by the PMC for a given planning cycle (see Independent Evaluator).
+Project Sponsor Applications will be evaluated by the IE selected by the PMC for a given planning cycle (see Independent Evaluator).
 The evaluation of the applications will take no more than one hundred and twenty (120) days following an application’s review for completeness.
 The IE will submit to the PMC a final recommendation report within fourteen (14) days following the end of the previously stated evaluation period.

 Proposal evaluations will be conducted in two phases.
 The first phase of the evaluation process will consist of a qualitative assessment of a project sponsor’s capabilities to develop, finance, build, own, operate, and maintain the transmission facilities selected into the Regional Plan for purposes of cost allocation.
-If only a single Eligible Developer responds to an RFP released for a project selected into the Regional Plan for purposes of cost allocation, only this first phase of the evaluation process will be undertaken by the IE.
+If only a single Eligible Developer responds to an RFP released for a project selected into the Regional Plan for purposes of cost allocation, only this first phase of the evaluation process will be undertaken by the IE. The second phase of the evaluation process will consist of a quantitative assessment of the evaluation criteria considered in Phase 1 and project-specific experience and demonstrated capabilities so as to enable the IE to perform a comparative assessment of competing proposals and select the best one.

-Phase 1 Evaluation Criteria
+Phase 1 Qualitative Evaluation Criteria

 The first phase of the evaluation process will seek to determine whether the project sponsor is sufficiently capable of developing, financing, building, owning, operating, and maintaining a specific transmission facility selected in the Regional Plan for purposes of cost allocation according to the following criteria, broken down by relevant category: